datanav/docs/low-level-debugging.rst

    :depth: 2
    :local:

 This page contains tips and tricks for doing various low-level debugging tasks.
-This is not something the average developer ever needs to do, but these techniques are handy when tracking down bugs and inefficiencies in the system.
+This information is only relevant for system administrators who are hosting a sesam instance, since most of the techiques require access to the filesystem of the box that the sesam instance is running on.

 -------------------
 Profiling API calls